caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 ![image07](/images/posts/azure-devops/part3/part3-image7.png)

-### Publish Pipeline Artifact
+### Publish Artifact: drop

-The second task configured in agent job.
-We can see that the `Publish Pipeline Artifact` task uploads the directory we specified in the task's configuration (staging directory) to the **drop service** as a **pipeline artifact**.
+This is the second task that we configured in the agent job.
+We can see that the `Publish  Artifact: drop` task uploads the directory we specified in the task's configuration (staging directory) to a new file container hosted in Azure DevOps.
+This is a special location that is accessible by the release pipeline.
+Also notice how this *specific* artifact is also associated with this *specific* build.

 ![image08](/images/posts/azure-devops/part3/part3-image8.png)